RE-SS3D/SS3D/CONTRIBUTING.md

 To start contributing via GitHub, first you should fork this GitHub repository, using the 'Fork' button in the upper right corner of this page.
 Naturally, this requires a GitHub account.
 You will commit your changes to your fork and then make a pull request to merge it into our repository.
 Learn more about pull requests [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-comparing-branches-in-pull-requests).

-Overtime your fork will become out-dated as the main project's repository continues to be added upon.
+Over time your fork will become out-dated as the main project's repository continues to be added upon.
 GitHub has made a [pretty clear guide](https://help.github.com/articles/syncing-a-fork/) on how to sync your fork, to keep it up to date with the SS3D repository.

 ### Reporting Bugs: